What You Need to Know About the Endangered Species Act

 Working with Stakeholders

-Often when a species is listed or proposed for listing under the ESA, the public has concerns about how a listing will impact them.
+When a species is listed or proposed for listing under the ESA, the public often has concerns about how a listing will impact them.
 Yet many programs and policies are in place to ensure a landowner’s well-being, while also benefiting listed species.
-Some of these include candidate conservation agreement, candidate conservation agreement with assurances, safe harbor agreement, habitat conservation planning, the no surprises policy, and conservation banking.
+Some of these include candidate conservation agreement, candidate conservation agreement with assurances, safe harbor agreement, habitat conservation planning, the no surprises policy and conservation banking.

 Candidate Conservation Agreement